Using a Lambda function to continue a new execution in Step Functions - Amazon Step Functions

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Using a Lambda function to continue a new execution
+Using a Lambda function to continue a new execution in Step Functions

-This tutorial builds on the concept of using an external Lambda function to modify your workflow, which was demonstrated in the Iterate a loop with Lambda tutorial.
+This tutorial builds on the concept of using an external Lambda function to modify your workflow, which was demonstrated in the Iterate a loop with a Lambda function in Step Functions tutorial.
 You use the same Lambda function (Iterator) to iterate a loop for a specific number of times.
 In addition, you create another Lambda function to start a new execution of your workflow, and to decrement a count each time it starts a new execution.
 By setting the number of executions in the input, this state machine ends and restarts an execution a specified number of times.

 The state machine you'll create implements the following states.